suzyobai/fall_project/test/README.md

 7. python manage.py runserver (starting djangos development server)
 8. once hitting these commands the link the project will be run on is: http://127.0.0.1:8000/

-Acessing an existing project such as myfirstproject
+Acessing an existing project virual space such as myfirstproject
 1. cd test
-2. .\env_site\Scripts\activate.ps1
+2. .\env_site\Scripts\activate
-3. cd myfirstproj
-4. python manage.py runserver

 Exiting a django project
 1. ctrl + C
 2. exit

+Running a existing project
+1. cd test
+2. python manage.py runserver